17 Mar GREEN OR RED | Thai Green Curry or Thai Red Curry

 Although, it is less popular, Thai Red Curry paste is very versatile; Thais create various dishes from the red curry paste.
 For example: You can use the paste as a spicy stir-fry sauce, mix the paste with coconut milk and spread it over fish and then fry it until crispy or marinate the fish in red curry paste before baking.
 Or you can blend the fish flesh with curry paste, roll it up like to make a patty and then fry the mixture to create Thai fish cakes.

-You can find plenty curry paste stalls in Thailand markets.
+You can find plenty of Thai Green Curry or Thai Red Curry paste stalls in Thailand markets.
 What you can see is, mountains of colourful freshly made curry paste.
 You can buy as much or little, as you need.